École Sir William Osler expansionSeptember 8, 2023 Announcement, Community, Division Activity, School Activity

 About traffic and parking…

 Across the entire city of Winnipeg and its suburbs, student drop-off in front of schools has become a major traffic congestion and safety issue.
 To address this, the new construction at École Sir William Osler will include a student drop-off loop on the property.
 Not only will this solution drastically reduce traffic congestion on side-streets and Grant Avenue, it also significantly improves safety for children as they are picked up and dropped off directly onto school grounds.

 Design of lighting in the parking lot will ensure the area is safely lit while minimizing light spillage into the surrounding neighbourhood.
 With additional staff parking included in the building project, fewer staff are expected to be parking on the street.

-A traffic study for the project is underway and will be available to view once completed.
+A traffic study for the project has been complete and is available to view (see attachment above).
 This study will address pedestrian, car and bus traffic and parking issues.

 Why a separate daycare building…

 While it may seem as though adding the daycare to the school would lead to cost savings and more efficiencies, in fact, marginal cost savings would result and it creates some other issues.
 By separating the daycare from the school, the daycare can have full administrative control of their building meaning they have their own climate control, no end of period/start of period bells disrupting their schedules and ease of access through their own exterior entrance.
 Included in the new daycare are 20 infant spaces as well as toddler spaces and having no school bells makes it much easier to make sure babies can nap without interruption.
 The current before and after school-age spaces will remain within the school building.